Tragedy in the British Royal Family at the End of August

 Royal Burial Ground, Frogmore near Windsor Castle, Credit – Wikipedia

 Of course, it is well known that Diana, Princess of Wales tragically died in a car accident at the end of August.
-However, there are several other recent British royals who died tragically during the last week of August prior to her death.
+However, several other recent British royals died tragically during the last week of August before her death.

 • August 25, 1942 – Prince George, Duke of Kent, son of King George V and brother of King George VI, died when a military plane taking him to Iceland, crashed in Scotland